top of page

 With the second World War long over, the Military Band converted to brass band in 1956.

-The band has had various practice rooms over the years, including the Blue Boar Yard (behind what is now WH Smiths) St Johns School, Badcox Lane Chapel (now housing) before finally moving to their present band room at Randolph Road.
+The band has had various practice rooms over the years, including the Blue Boar Yard (behind what is now WH Smiths) St Johns School, Badcox Lane Chapel (now housing) before finally moving to their band room at Randolph Road.

 FTB photo 1.jpg